Ezekiel1991/phase-3-project/README.md

 **Functional**: The water point is fully operational with no repairs needed.

-**Functional but needs repair**: The water point is working but requires maintenance.
+**Functional but need repair**: The water point is working but requires maintenance.

 **Non-functional**: The water point is not operational.